keithbsmiley-other/emilysite/_posts/2020-12-09-pros-cons-instagram.md

 ---
 layout: post
-title:  The Pros and Cons of Instgram: Positive Connection, Mental Toxicity, and Dangerous Misinformation
+title:  "The Pros and Cons of Instgram: Positive Connection, Mental Toxicity, and Dangerous Misinformation"
 date:   2020-12-09
-image:
 ---

-#The Pros and Cons of Instagram: Positive Connection, Mental Toxicity, and Dangerous Misinformation

 Back in July a friend/student emailed me to see if I was interested in teaching her private yoga classes.(fn) I, of course, was interested.
 Not only had I not been teaching due to COVID layoffs at my old yoga studio, but I missed my unapologetically eclectic community of fitness and yoga San Franciscans(fn).